adamtow/promptkit/docs/English.md

 <span id="mode-override"></span>
 #### Override Mode
-This setting forces all PromptKit Prompts and Stories to use one of the three modes listed above, regardless of the mode setting in the either the Prompt or Story.
+This setting forces PromptKit Prompts and Stories to use one of the three modes listed above, regardless of the mode setting in the either the Prompt or Story.

+> Note: Prompts can still set the `allowModeOverride` setting to false to prevent Override Mode.

 Mode Override lets the user control exactly how they want to receive and interact with Prompts and Stories on their iOS devices.
 For developers, overriding the mode makes it easy to test how their Prompts and Stories work across all three modes.